aditya-chari25/Dapp-Hackathon/README.md

 4. node index.js

 ## Steps before running the application
-1. create an account in the hedera
+1. Create an account in the [Hedera Portal](https://portal.hedera.com/)
+2. After creation, the necessary private-public key pairs (DER) along with Account-ID is available to be used in this Chat Application